iafonov/chef-knockd/README.md

 ## Dependencies

-To utilize port knocking, the server must use a firewall.
-See [ufw](https://github.com/opscode-cookbooks/ufw) and [firewall](https://github.com/opscode-cookbooks/firewall) cookbooks.
+To utilize port knocking, the server must have a firewall.
+See [ufw](https://github.com/opscode-cookbooks/ufw) and [firewall](https://github.com/opscode-cookbooks/firewall) cookbooks for more information about managing and running firewall with chef.

 ## Attributes